RemasteredArch/remasteredarch.github.io/src/content/blog/rewriting-my-website-again.md

 First up was the [projects](/projects/) page.
 After a quick stop in Penpot and a little bit of hacking, it was done.
-The end result, a simple grid of cards, isn't my favorite, but it's good enough.
+The end result is a simple grid of cards.
-It will get a touch up when [masonry layout](https://www.w3.org/TR/css-grid-3/) lands in CSS.
+It's not my favorite, but it'll do in while we wait for [masonry layout](https://www.w3.org/TR/css-grid-3/) to land in CSS.
 The page is generated using Astro's [Content Collections](https://docs.astro.build/en/guides/content-collections/), where each one is its own YAML file defined by a [Zod](https://zod.dev/) schema, like so: